RITRedteam/WindowsPlague/README.md

 ![logo](https://raw.githubusercontent.com/M507/WindowsPlague/master/Fullp.png)

 WindowsPlague is Windows Malware built for Red-Team activities.
+Windows Malware monitors every new file in the system and infects it with a specific injection according to the kind of file.

 ### Futures:
 ----------